katyagovorkova/gwak/README.md

 ```

 ## Data Generation and pre-processing
-To generate all the necessary samples for the analysis from downloaded data and
+To generate all the necessary samples for the analysis from downloaded data use `generate_dataset` rule.
-pre-process them for training, use `generate_dataset` and `pre_processing_step` rules.
-Pre-processing includes per-batch standartization
 These rules are written using `Wildcards`, such that one rule can be used for
 each of four datasets, eg BBH, SG, glitches and background.